sofacoustics/Ecosystem/README.md

 A 'datasetdef' is a definition of which datatypes are in each dataset.
 E.g. a dataaset may contain two different hrtfs and one png per record.

+### datafile

+A datafile associated with a dataset.
+E.g. one SOFA file or one PNG

 ## Laravel

 ### artisan